jeffmerrick/typeframe/website/docs/px-88/assembly/case.md

 ### 3. Install the Battery

 Make sure you have the extension cable connected to the battery.
-(I don't in the photo, but it's easier to do now.)
+(I don't in the photo, but it's easier to do in this step.)
 Secure the battery in the left side of the case bottom using thermal tape.

 ![Install Battery](./img/case-bottom-assembly-03.jpg)